kraiskil/onnx2c/README.md

 `./onnx2c [your ONNX model file] > model.c`

 At the end of the `model.c` there is a function called 'void entry(...)'.
-Call that from your main program.
+Call that from your main program to run inference.
 Function parameters are named as in your ONNX model.

 Performance